 Everyone and everything needs and wants security.
 Your loving cat is no exception.
 Sleep is a vulnerable time for your kitty, so your cat curling up on your lap indicates that she trusts you and feels protected with you.

-When your cat is on the lookout for a snuggly place to sleep, she wants comfort and warmth and a safe and secure place.
+When your cat is looking for a snuggly place to sleep, she wants comfort and warmth and a safe and secure place.

 No harm can come to her when her favorite beloved person is there, so kitty dreams can come easily when she has nothing to fear.

-A cat really has to trust you to sit on your lap.
-So when your cat sits on your lap make sure that you don’t restrict its movement and give it the option to leave.
-In the long term, this type of behaviour will increase trust levels with your cat.
+A cat has to trust you to sit on your lap.
+So when your cat sits on your lap, make sure you don’t restrict its movement and give it the option to leave.
+In the long term, this behavior will increase trust levels with your cat.

 8. They Love Your Soothing Sounds & Scents

-Felines love to sleep, and it turns out, the steady rhythm of your heartbeat and the soothing rise and fall of your inhaling and exhaling can lull your fur baby to sleep.
+Why do cats sit on your lap?
+Felines love to sleep all day.
+There’s no denying that.
+And as it turns out, the steady rhythm of your heartbeat and the soothing rise and fall of your inhaling and exhaling can lull your fur baby to sleep.

 Your unique smell can also help your kitty feel secure as she associates it with the companionship and safety you provide her.